shawn-dsilva/laravel-react-realtime-chat/README.md

 # React Laravel Real-Time Chat

+## Notes

+- DB_HOST in .env should be the same as the service name in `docker-compose.yml`, by default it is mysql.

 ## TODO

 ### Immediate

+-Dockerization
 - Typing events support.
 - Invite to channel by URL system